takashim0101/ashburton_flood_sar_analysis/README.md

 - Sentinel-1 `.SAFE` data folders

 ### 2️⃣ Environment Setup
 Create a `.env` file in the project root with the path to your data directory.
-This approach, combined with Docker volumes, ensures cross-OS compatibility (e.g., Windows, Linux) by standardizing the path within the container.
+This approach, combined with Docker volumes, ensures cross-OS compatibility (e.g., Windows, Linux) by standardising the path within the container.

 ```
 DATA_DIR=/app/data